luisdramirez/pSF-Toolbox/README.md

 We include an example workflow (`/estimate-pSF/example_pipeline.m`) for estimating pSF from a sample dataset (SF input and measured BOLD time series for two subjects — 100 voxels per ROI (V1–V3)).
 `sample_data` is organized as a structure array with fields `I` and `measured_BOLD`.
 **!!
+Note !!**
+- **The Optimization Toolbox and The Parallel Computing Toolbox for MATLAB MUST be installed to take advantage of the parameter estimation pipeline and parallelization, respectively!
+Psychtoolbox-3 MUST be installed for stimulus presentation via `/measure-pSF`**
-Note that the shape of the time series data must have time along the first dimension (e.g., time point x voxel) !!**
+- ** The shape of the time series data MUST have time along the first dimension (e.g., time point x voxel)**

 We also provide an example scan session script (`/measure-pSF/run_session.m`) for data acquisition.